-WASHINGTON, April 28 — The National Religious Leadership Roundtable, convened by the National Gay and Lesbian Task Force, reiterates its condemnation of Uganda’s proposed “Anti-Homosexuality Bill.”
+WASHINGTON, April 28 — The National Religious Leadership Roundtable, convened by the National LGBTQ Task Force, reiterates its condemnation of Uganda’s proposed “Anti-Homosexuality Bill.”
 It has been revived by Uganda’s Parliament with a possible vote this week.
 The bill targets homosexuality and includes severe penalties, including life in prison and even death.

 “Every person has been endowed by our creator with worth and dignity that human judgment cannot set aside,” said the Rev. Michael Schuenemeyer, executive for Health and Wholeness Advocacy in Wider Church Ministries of the United Church of Christ.
 “The Anti-Homosexuality Bill before the Ugandan Parliament violates the rights of God’s children in Uganda.
 It punishes the free association and expression that is necessary for a flourishing civil society, and creates a climate of fear and hostility which undermines the citizenship and solidarity of all Ugandans.
 I join the Civil Society Coalition on Human Rights & Constitutional Law in calling for the complete withdrawal of the Anti-Homosexuality Bill in its original or amended form.”

 “This proposed bill is an outrage,” said the Rev. Debra Haffner, executive director of the Religious Institute.
 “The right to live one’s sexual orientation and gender identity without fear of discrimination or violence is a basic human right.
 All humans have dignity and worth, period, and sexual diversity is part of God’s blessing.
 It is absolutely immoral to violate those basic human rights because of a person’s sexual orientation.
 We implore them to reconsider.”